1066-1078 Harwood St rezoning application

 Will the Market Rental units share a similar elevator with the Below Market Rental units?

-ImNotJacques asked almost 3 years ago
+ImNotJacques asked over 3 years ago

 Yes, the elevators are shared.